Western Pacific Railroad Museum

-Overview

 Museum collection

-The museum holds in its collection twenty-nine diesel locomotives, one electric locomotive, one steam locomotive (Operational as of April 2022), fifteen passenger cars (including four from the famous California Zephyr (1949–1970) train), numerous freight and maintenance cars and eighteen cabooses.
+The museum holds in its collection twenty-nine diesel locomotives, one electric locomotive, one steam locomotive (Operational as of April 2022), fifteen passenger cars (including four from the well-known California Zephyr), numerous freight and maintenance cars and eighteen cabooses.
 They offer excursions and a "Run A Locomotive" program during the summer.
 The WPRM has one of the larger collections of early diesel era locomotives and freight cars in North America.
 The museum is often considered to have one of the most complete and historic collections of equipment and materials from a single railroad family.
 The holdings also include extensive corporate records and images, as well as personal collections from those who worked for the Western Pacific.

-The WPRM is a "hands-on" museum that allows visitors to board and explore locomotives and cars in their collection.
+The WPRM is a "hands-on" museum that allows visitors to board and explore locomotives and train cars in their collection.

-Among the significant pieces in the WPRM collection are Western Pacific 805-A, an FP7 model passenger locomotive that pulled the California_Zephyr_(1949–1970); Southern Pacific EMD GP9 #2873, nicknamed "the Kodachrome" by the volunteers, due to it being painted with the Kodachrome scheme from the failed Santa Fe–Southern Pacific merger; WP 2001, the first GP20 model locomotive (an early turbocharged diesel); WP 501, an early switch engine and the first diesel purchased by the Western Pacific; Western Pacific 0-6-0 steam locomotive 165, an oil burning switch engine built by ALCO in 1919; WP 37, a 200-ton rail-mounted crane, two track clearing snowplows (one wedge type and one rotary); and several rare, early 20th century freight cars.
+Among the significant pieces in the WPRM collection are Western Pacific 805-A, an FP7 model passenger locomotive that pulled the California Zephyr; Southern Pacific EMD GP9 #2873, nicknamed "the Kodachrome" by the volunteers, due to it being painted with the Kodachrome scheme from the failed Santa Fe–Southern Pacific merger; WP 2001, the first GP20 locomotive (an early turbocharged diesel); WP 501, an early switch engine and the first diesel purchased by the Western Pacific; Western Pacific 0-6-0 steam locomotive 165, an oil burning switch engine built by ALCO in 1919; WP 3051, one of only two remaining GE U30B locomotives; WP 106 business car "Charles O. Sweetwood", built in 1917 and used during the Korean War as a rolling blood bank; WP 37, a 200-ton rail-mounted crane, two track clearing snowplows (one wedge type and one rotary); and several rare, early 20th century freight cars.
 Also located at the site are the Portola Diesel Shop, built in 1953, and an interlocking tower from Oakland, California, currently stored unrebuilt.
 The Western Pacific Hospital, built in 1911 and one of the few remaining railroad hospitals in the country, was part of the museum until it was destroyed in an arson fire on September 7, 2011.
 The WPRM maintains several of their road diesels in mainline operating condition and has made occasional movements on Class I railroads using their own historic motive power.